-- 85. (1) The Municipality must comply and enforce compliance with- - (a) the provisions of this By-law; - (b) the provisions of a zoning scheme; - (c) conditions imposed in terms of this By-law or any law repealed by the Land Use Planning Act or previous planning legislation; and
+85. (1) The Municipality must comply and enforce compliance with-

+- (a) the provisions of this By-law; - (b) the provisions of a zoning scheme; - (c) conditions imposed in terms of this By-law or any law repealed by the Land Use Planning Act. - (2) The Municipality may not do anything that is in conflict with subsection (1).